ctphoenix/Python-Course-Material/chapter9.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:e2c40f651a
 ## Exercise 2

 In this exercise, we will define the regression and classification outcomes.

-We will use the revenue column as the target for regression.
+Specifically, we will use the revenue column as the target for regression.
+For classification, we will use an indicator as to whether each movie was profitable or not.
+The dataset does not yet contain a column with this information, but determine it from other columns.

 *** =instructions

-- We will use the revenue column as the target for regression.
-- For classification, we will use an indicator as to whether each movie was profitable or not.
-The dataset does not yet contain a column with this information, but determine it from other columns.
-Let's define a new column profitable to be a 1 if the movie revenue is larger than the movie budget.
-For pandas.Series objects, we may do this using a simple inequality, which will return a new pandas.Series object.
-Then, we will cast this to an integer (1 if true, and 0 otherwise).
+- Create a new column in `df` called `profitable`, defined as 1 if the movie revenue is larger than the movie budget, and 0 otherwise.
 - Let's define and store the outcomes we will use for regression and classification.
+- Define `regression_target` as `'revenue"`, and `classification_target` as `'profitable'`.

 *** =hint

+- To create `df['profitable']`, use a simple inequality between the budget and revenue columns in `df`.
+Then, we will cast this to an integer (1 if true, and 0 otherwise).

 *** =pre_exercise_code
 ```{python}